Institutional Research & Effectiveness

 When does Rowan-Cabarrus have to be re-accredited?

-Since the last re-accreditation of RCCC was started in 2005, the college is due for re-accreditation in 2015.
+Since the last re-accreditation of RCCC in 2016, the college is due for re-accreditation in 2026.

 What does Rowan-Cabarrus have to do to be reaccredited?

 - Submit a Compliance Certification Report, which tells how the college is in compliance with all of the SACSCOC and Federal standards.

 - Submit a Quality Enhancement Plan (QEP), which is a major improvement project that the college will perform over the next 5 years that will address improving student learning and engagement.